-Role in Local/District Lodge Elections
+Role in Local/District Local Elections

-The Recording Secretary's duties in local lodge elections are to:
+The Recording Secretary's duties in local elections are to:

-1. Review all the Circular Letters from the Grand Lodge which are relevant to election procedures, including the IAMAW Official Policy Regarding Local Lodge Elections.
+Review all the Circular Letters from the International which are relevant to election procedures, including the IAMAW Official Policy Regarding Local Elections.
 These will provide detailed information on the procedures to be followed in carrying out the provisions of Articles B, C and Article II, Sec.
 3 and 4 of the IAM Constitution as well as U.S. Federal Law.
-You may also check the Local Lodge Election Guide.
+You may also check the Local Election Guide.

 Copies of election-related Circulars are included in the on-line version.
-Check with Grand Lodge or on VLodge.net to ensure you have the latest versions of these Official Circulars.
+Check with International or on iamvlodge.iamaw.org to ensure you have the latest versions of these Official Circulars.